 If a complaint cannot be resolved informally, the Complainant or the Equal Opportunity Officer may request a formal investigation.

 - Filing a complaint.
 An Employee, student, or Third Party who wishes to file a formal complaint about an employee or the University should contact the Equal Opportunity Officer.
 Investigation of a formal complaint about an employee or the University will normally be conducted by the Investigations Coordinator in the System Office of Human Resources.
 If the Investigations Coordinator is the subject of the complaint or is not available, a qualified alternate investigator will be designated by the University of Maine System (UMS) Director of the Office of Equal Opportunity.

-If you are a student, staff, or faculty of the University OR if you are an individual who wishes and to initiate a complaint or investigation, please click here
+- If you are a student, staff, or faculty of the University OR if you are an individual who wishes and to initiate a complaint or investigation, please click on the following button.

 - Notifying the Respondent.
 The Respondent named in a formal complaint will be informed in writing within seven (7) days of the filing of the formal complaint of the nature of the complaint and the Complainant’s identity.
 The Respondent shall also be notified of any changes in the nature of the complaint.
 At any point in the complaint process, the University may place the Respondent on leave with pay.
 When necessary, the University may issue a timely warning notice to the campus community which will not include identifiable information about the Complainant or Respondent.